eltociear/powerapps-docs.de-de/powerapps-docs/developer/common-data-service/org-service/entity-operations-retrieve.md

 ## <a name="access-formatted-values"></a>Zugriff formatierte Werte

 Die Methode, um formattierte Werte in einem Abrufensvorgang abzurufen ist gleich, wie wenn Sie auf die Ergebnisse in einer Abfrage zugreifen.
-Weitere Informationen:[Zugriff auf formattierte Werte](entity-operations-query-data.md#access-formatted-values)
+Weitere Informationen: [Zugriff auf formatierte Werte](entity-operations-query-data.md#access-formatted-values)

 <!-- TODO Move the information about accessing formatted values here, where the topic is shorter rather than the query topic which is longer -->